5 Ways to Reduce Costs With MongoDB Atlas

 You may also be leveraging old datasets that you no longer need.
 Conduct a thorough analysis of your clusters, databases, and collections to remove any duplicates, and old, outdated data.
 Also, remove sample datasets if you're not using them.
 Many developers will load these to explore and then leave them.

 As a last resort, you may want to remove your cluster by terminating it.
-Please be aware that terminating a cluster is a destructive operation - once you terminate a cluster, it is gone.
+Please be aware that terminating a cluster is a destructive operation -once you terminate a cluster, it is gone.
 If you want to get your data back online and available, you will need to restore it from a backup.
-You can restore backups from cloud provider snapshots or from continuous backups.
+You can restore backups from

 Be sure you download and secure your backups before terminating as you will no longer have access to them once you terminate.

 Tutorial: Build a Movie Search Engine Using Atlas Full-Text Search in 10 Minutes